12surendra/Sample/README.md

 # Sample
-it is a sample practise
+it is a sample practise git hub file for me